Stvdputten/Distributed-Data-Processing-Systems-A1/README.md

 ```

 ## Run experiments
 > In case you want to use the same configurations as we used see /configurations/hadoop , /configurations/spark , /configurations/hibench do not forget to rebuild Hibench
+> The settings can be changed in yarn-site.xml in the $HADOOP_HOME/etc/hadoop/ and $HIBENCH_HOME/conf/spark.conf for the experiments
+> Otherwise you can change the settings in the /configurations directory and run ./das5setup --update-configs

 Now that the cluster is setup and Hibench has been built, we can run the experiments n times

 ```
 ./das5setup --experiments 20
 ```
+The results are copied to `experiments/hibench.report`

 ## Deallocate cluster
+This deallocates the cluster on DAS-5
 ```
 ./das5setup --stop-all
 ```